william-redman/hospitalization-forecast/model-output/README.md

 # Data Submission Instructions

-Submit all forecasts directly to the [model-output/](./) folder by creating a pull request.
+Submit all forecasts directly to the [model-output/](./) folder by creating a pull request after forking the repository and adding submissions.
 This process ensures that automatic data validation checks are performed.

 These instructions cover details on [data formatting](#Data-formatting) and [forecast validation](#Forecast-validation), which you can perform before submitting the pull request.
-Additionally, [metadata](https://github.com/ai4castinghub/pho-hospitalization-forecast/blob/main/model-metadata/README.md) required for each model should be provided in the model-metadata folder prior to or with any forecast submissions.
+Additionally, [metadata](https://github.com/ai4castinghub/hospitalization-forecast/blob/main/model-metadata/README.md) required for each model should be provided in the model-metadata folder prior to or with any forecast submissions.

 **Table of Contents**:
 - [What is a forecast](#What-is-a-forecast)